Arnav-Saxena/Mediwise/Readme.md

-# mediwise: smart medicine safety and alternative suggestion platform
+# Mediwise: smart medicine safety and alternative suggestion platform

-mediwise is an intelligent healthcare assistant designed to provide users with reliable information about their medicines. by simply entering the medicines they have or plan to take, mediwise can:
+Mediwise is an intelligent healthcare assistant designed to provide users with reliable information about their medicines. by simply entering the medicines they have or plan to take, mediwise can:

 - detect potential drug interactions
 - check for safety concerns